aiculturesociety/aiculturesociety.github.io/index.md

 ---
 layout: default
-title: AI, Culture, and Society
+title: AI, Culture, and Society Seminar
 ---

+A collaboration between the Multimedia Analytics research group at IvI and the AI, Culture, and Society research group at the ILLC.
+All events will take place at Lab42 in the Amsterdam Science Park from 15:30 to 17:00 on Wednesdays once a month.

-## Seminar Series: AI, Visual Culture, and Power
+## Theme: AI, Visual Culture, and Power

-### Seminar 1 — Inaugural Seminar
+### #1 — Inaugural Seminar

 **20 November 2024, Lab42, L3.33, 15:30-17:00**